lachlansleight/quicksketch/README.md

 To add tags to your image sets, the easiest option is to include a tags file within an image set folder the following name format: `TAGS_[your-tags-here].json`, the tags this file has will be applied to all images in the set.
 Note that tags are applied to an entire set, if you want to have separate tags for images within a set, split them into multiple sets.

 The tag categories are hard-coded by me, so any tags you include that aren't known tags (i.e. tags that appear in the explore page) will be grouped in the 'other' category (e.g. other/yourtag). **Multi-word custom tags aren't supported**, so if you try to add `my-custom-tag`, your set will instead have `other/my`, `other/custom` and `other/tag` added to it.
+For a list of hardcoded tags, see the file [enums.ts](https://github.com/lachlansleight/quicksketch/blob/main/lib/enums.ts) - note that the tags are the enum values, the enum names are inferred from the tag name.